ctrekker/ctrekker/README.md

 Hey!
-I'm Connor, a coder and will eventaully conduct computer science research.
-I'm currently studying Physics at [Colorado School of Mines](https://www.mines.edu/).
+I'm Connor, a coder and student studying Physics at [Colorado School of Mines](https://www.mines.edu/).

 ## ⚡ What I'm Working On ⚡
 ### 🎈 [Pluto.jl](https://github.com/fonsp/Pluto.jl)